Laurae2/Laurae/README.md

 **Optimization:**

 * Do feature selection & hyperparameter optimization using Cross-Entropy optimization & Elite optimization
-* Do the same optimization but with any variable (continuous, ordinal, discrete) for any function using fully personalized callbacks (which is both a great thing and a hassle for the user)
+* Do the same optimization but with any variable (continuous, ordinal, discrete) for any function using fully personalized callbacks (which is both a great thing and a hassle for the user) and a personalized training backend (by default it uses xgboost as the predictor for next steps, you can modify it by another (un)supervised machine learning model!)
 * Symbolic Derivaton for custom loss functions (finding gradient/hessian painlessly)

 **Improvements & Extras:**